Learning Goal-Oriented Vision-and-Language Navigation with Self-Improving Demonstrations at Scale: Conclusion

 \section{Conclusion}

 In this paper, we introduce SID for learning goal-oriented navigation with Self-Improving Demonstrations at scale.
 SID is a scalable and transferrable learning paradigm that enables agents to iteratively enhance their navigation capabilities through self-generated, exploration-rich trajectories.
 Leveraging agent exploration as supervision, SID mitigates the reliance on costly human annotations for large-scale demonstrations.
 Our experiments indicate a consistent improvement of SID in the classical image-goal navigation task.
-Additionally, we show that SID trajectories can be seamlessly transformed into language-guided navigation with VLM caption augmentation and elevate the new state-of-the-art performance across diverse goal-oriented VLN tasks, demonstrating great potential for unified goal-oriented navigation.
+Additionally, we show that SID trajectories can be seamlessly transformed into vision-and-language navigation with VLM caption augmentation and elevate the new state-of-the-art performance across diverse goal-oriented VLN tasks, demonstrating great potential for unified goal-oriented navigation.
+And SID-VLN data also showcases distinct transferability across different models and on object-goal navigation and VLN-CE.
 In general, SID sets a new standard for scalable goal-oriented navigation learning and opens promising directions for self-improving embodied learning.